 #7 Vicolo Moroni

-It became famous after the premier of the Roman Holiday movie.
+It became famous after the premiere of the Roman Holiday movie.
 As you may know, Joe Bradley (Gregory Peck) in the movie was living on this street of Rome, on Via Margutta.
 Thanks to the success of the Roman Holiday movie, many famous people moved here afterward.

 This is how the neighborhood slowly became an exclusive, really expensive neighborhood in Rome.
 Today Via Margutta is hosting numerous art galleries, luxury shops, and restaurants.
-The neighborhood is still the residence of a wealthier layer of Romans.
+The neighborhood is still the residence of a wealthier layer of Romans. f you’re in the city, don’t miss the Roman Holiday shooting location, one of the most charming streets in Rome.

 #9 Via Giulia – a hidden piece of art by Michelangelo

 The street links the Ponte Sisto Bridge with the San Giovanni di Fiorentini church.
 Back in the 16th century, it was Rome’s most fashionable street, where merchants and bankers lived.
 It’s still considered a really elegant side of Rome, though it looks like it’s not as popular as a couple of years ago.
-Via Giulia the past decades was really popular for its antiquities and fashion boutiques, but today you won’t find many of these open.
+Via Giulia, the past decades were really popular for its antiquities and fashion boutiques, but today you won’t find many of these open.

 Streets of Rome in Campo di Fiori neighborhood